EmDrive: Theoretical inconsistencies

 and Mike McCulloch's theories of how the EmDrive could work rely on these asymmetric or dynamical Casimir effects.
 However, if these vacuum forces are present, they are expected to be exceptionally tiny based on our current understanding, too small to explain the level of observed thrust.
 In the event that observed thrust is not due to experimental error, a positive result could indicate new physics.

 Tests and experiments

 Tests by inventors

 In 2004, Shawyer claimed to have received seven independent positive reviews from experts at BAE Systems, EADS Astrium, Siemens and the IEE.
 The technical director of EADS Astrium (Shawyer's former employer) denied this in the strongest terms, stating:

-None of the other alleged independent experts published a positive review publicly.

-In 2011, Fetta tested a superconducting version of the Cannae drive, suspended inside a liquid-helium-filled dewar, with inconclusive results.
+In 2011, Fetta claimed to have tested a superconducting version of the Cannae drive, suspended inside a liquid-helium-filled dewar, with inconclusive results.

 None of these results were published in the scientific literature, replicated by independent researchers, or replicated consistently by the inventors.
-In a few cases details were posted for a time on the inventors' websites, but no such documents remain online as of 2019.
+In a few cases details were posted for a time on the inventors' websites, but no such documents remained online as of 2019.

 In 2015, Shawyer published an article in Acta Astronautica, summarising seven existing tests on the EmDrive.
 Of these, four produced a measured force in the intended direction, three produced thrust in the opposite direction, and in one test thrust could be produced in either direction by varying the spring constants in the measuring apparatus.